AhmedSamy9821/Serverless_Raffle_App_with_Terraform/README.md

 4. **Select a Workspace**:
    - For development:
      ```bash
+     terraform workspace new dev
      terraform workspace select dev
      ```
    - For production:
      ```bash
+     terraform workspace new prod
      terraform workspace select prod
      ```